sulemanbashir/BestForDev-Backend/README.md

 * Fork this repository
 * Clone your new repo in your local environment. `git clone https://github.com/[your user]/BestForDev-Backend.git`
-* Add the original project as a remote. `git remote add upstream https://github.com/bestfordev/BestForDev-Backend.git`
+* Add the original project as a remote.
+Don't forget to move to the repo folder before executing this command. `git remote add upstream https://github.com/bestfordev/BestForDev-Backend.git`

 ### Developing
 To start modifying or adding code you need to create a new branch named `feature/my-new-feature` or `fix/my_fix`.
-You can do that with `git checkout -d feature/my-new-feature`
+You can do that with `git checkout -b feature/my-new-feature`

 Commit your changes to your new branch.
 When finished, create a pull request from your branch.